How to Start an Online Broker Account

 Vanguard:

-My 401K is housed with Vanguard.
-What I really like about them is they have an extensive list of very cheap index funds and ETF’s under their brand and they don’t charge you for trading in and out of them.
-If you want to invest in their index funds and ETF’s and have a large enough balance to avoid the $20 annual fee, then Vanguard is a great choice.
+I have a number of broker accounts with Vanguard.
+What I really like about them is they have an extensive list of very inexpensive (low-fee) index funds, mutual funds, and ETFs under their brand and they don’t charge you for trading in and out of them (though there are a few exceptions on mutual funds).

 - Minimum Opening Deposit: $0

-- Annual & Inactivity Fees: Vanguard charges a $20 account fee on IRA’s and other accounts if you have less than $50,000 in assets.
-If you have more, there are no fees.
-There are also $0 inactivity fees.
+- Annual & Inactivity Fees: Vanguard charges a $25 account fee on IRAs and other accounts if you have at least $5 million in qualifying Vanguard assets.
+If you have more or elect to receive electronic statements, there are no fees.
+There are no inactivity fees.

 Schwab: